benmvp/slides/2017/chainreact/react-native-esnext.md

 NOTES:
 - This is a snapshot of what the LocationScreen component looks like
 - It's making use of several ES.next features
+- Some ES2015 and others are future JS
 - Pay special attention to the `_toggleRides` "method"
 - Let's talk about 'em